decentralised-dataexchange/sdjwt/README.md

 ## About

 This repository will host shareable SW code for contributions to [EWC consortium](https://eudiwalletconsortium.org/).
+Currently, it hosts code towards SD-JWT implementations as an issuer, holder and verifier of Type 1 credentials.

 ## Release Status